 So when we received EnCana's rental notice for well 3 (W3) we penned our first letter to EnCana on June 3, 2005.

 Just like the neighbour told Dad, EnCana responded by adding an extra $450.00 to the next rental cheque.
 No negotiations, no fuss no muss!

 We waited on EnCana for years to stop dragging their heels with this one simple industry regulated rent review process until it became evident that we were to be made an example of for daring to refuse their low ball monetary offers.
-They didn't like it much either when we started asking simple, point blank questions about their long term, future developmental plans for the unfettered use of our land.
+They didn't like it much either when we started asking simple and thoughtful questions about their long term, future developmental plans for the unfettered use of our land.
 EnCana had this one simple obligation to fulfill, yet in the end, they and the regulatory process failed us miserably.
 Just one small example to support my claim that common sense concepts like honesty, honor, due diligence, and the meaning of a hand shake was lost on this company's "Courtesy Matters" staff.
 My opinion of governments coddling the “economy versus environment” argument does not bode well with me either.